cksystemsteaching/selfie/README.md

 > Hashing

 How can we make searching a list faster?
 Well, we can break up the list into smaller lists in such a way that we only need to search a few or ideally just one of the smaller lists.
 There are different ways to do that and we could go on about them until the end of time.
 Instead, we only present the arguably simplest way using a hashtable.

-> Structs by convention
+The concept of a hashtable exploits the fundamental advantage of arrays over lists: the constant access time through indexes!

 `emit_data_segment()`